adrianriverarodriguez/Sample-Projects/README.md

 # Semantic Modeling – Community Responses
+This is a sample.
+All code was created then imported from Google Colab
 ## 🧾 Keyword Analysis & Thematic Seeding

 To support human thematic analysis and enrich the semantic modeling phase, I developed a custom keyword analysis pipeline: